 As one would expect of cattle adapted to the heat, Florida Cracker cattle are small, with cows weighing 600–800 pounds and bulls 800–1,200 pounds.
 They exhibit the angular conformation typical of Spanish cattle adapted to harsh conditions.
 Horn style and shape vary, including very long and twisted horns as well as smaller, more crumpled shapes.
 Polled cattle are also found.
 Dwarf types of Florida Crackers, called “Guineas,” occurred historically and were well regarded as milk producers.

 Colors in the breed vary widely, including almost all of the colors known in cattle.
 This is a legacy from the breed’s ancestors in the South of Spain, where even today ranchers prefer multicolored herds.
 In Florida, breeders also selected for a variety of colors and patterns as a way to aid recognition of their cattle on range.
 Generally, solid red, dun, black, and brindle colors predominated in south Florida herds, while in the north, herds were more likely to contain spotted and roan animals, some with distinctive color sided and linebacked patterns.

 The state of Florida has been a leader in the conservation and promotion of the Florida Cracker breed in the later half of the 20th century.
 Cracker cattle are considered a living part of Florida history, and herds have been maintained at several state parks and forests.
-The state has supported the establishment of the Florida Cracker Cattle Association and a breed registry, which is operated by the American Livestock Breeds Conservancy.
+The state has supported the establishment of the Florida Cracker Cattle Association and a breed registry, which is operated by The Livestock Conservancy.
 The Florida Cracker cattle breed is still quite rare, but its prospects are brighter than they have been in a long time.